fatiando/website/support/index.md

 ## Funding and support

-Development and maintenance of the Fatiando a Terra project was financially supported by:
+Development and maintenance of the Fatiando a Terra project is generously supported by:

+* Community and financial support from the [Software Underground][swung].
-* Salary support for Leonardo Uieda from the [University of Liverpool][liv] (from 2019) and [Universidade do Estado do Rio de Janeiro][uerj] (2014-2017).
+* Salary for Leonardo Uieda from the [University of Liverpool][liv] (from 2019) and [Universidade do Estado do Rio de Janeiro][uerj] (2014-2017).
 * A PhD scholarship for Santiago Soler from [CONICET][conicet], Argentina (2017-2022).